haosulab/ManiSkill-Legacy/README.md

 ## Updates and Announcements
+- Sep 3, 2021: Critical Update: A mismatch between our environments and our demonstration data (which can adversely affect Point Cloud-based models) has been fixed.
+Please pull from our latest repo.
 - Aug 16, 2021: ManiSkill now supports operational space control.
 - July 29, 2021: The initial version of ManiSkill is released!